webamboos/guidebook/content/backend/nodejs.md

 ---
-title: NodeJS
+title: Node.js
 ---

-From their website, [NodeJS](https://nodejs.org/en) is "a free, open-source, cross-platform JavaScript runtime environment that lets developers create servers, web apps, command line tools and scripts".
-In laymans terms, NodeJS is a way to run JavaScript outside of the browser.
+From their website, [Node.js](https://nodejs.org/en) is "a free, open-source, cross-platform JavaScript runtime environment that lets developers create servers, web apps, command line tools and scripts".
+In laymans terms, Node.js is a way to run JavaScript outside of the browser.

 ![The Node documentary](https://www.youtube.com/watch?v=LB8KwiiUGy0)

-## Installing NodeJS
+## Installing Node.js

-There are several ways to install NodeJS onto your system, but we'll focus on one in particular.
+There are several ways to install Node.js onto your system, but we'll focus on one in particular.
 Often times when you jump into another project you find yourself needing a different version of either Node, or of another dependency related to Node or package management.
 Updating Node is easy, but once you update it, you might find yourself in an uncomfortable position where another project breaks because of some changes in the new Node version.

 ### nvm